AdobeDocs/experience-manager-65.en/help/assets/image-sets.md

 1. [Publish Image Sets.](/help/assets/publishing-dynamicmedia-assets.md)

-   Publishing an Image Set activates the URL and Embed string.
+   Publishing an Image Set activates the URL and embed code.
 In addition, you must [publish any custom viewer preset](/help/assets/managing-viewer-presets.md) that you have created.
 Out-of-the box viewer presets are already published.

 1. [Link URLs to your Web Application](/help/assets/linking-urls-to-yourwebapplication.md) or [Embed the Video or Image Viewer](/help/assets/embed-code.md).